Calamity Jane

 A Secret Love

-Calamity Jane’s life as a wild rover left no room for the daughter she and Bill Hickok had in 1873.
-But time she had in abundance, and in between jobs and bouts of gambling to raise funds for Janey’s upkeep, she kept an intermittent diary of letters which were to be passed on to the girl after her death.
+It’s never even been firmly established how many children Calamity Jane had, though one persistent myth concerns the daughter she conceived with Wild Bill Hickok in 1873.
+Jane’s days as a wild rover would leave no room for a conventional upbringing, but in between jobs and bouts of gambling to raise funds for Janey’s upkeep, she is said to have kept an intermittent diary comprising letters which were to be passed on to the girl after her death.

 James O’Neil and his wife, Janey’s adoptive parents, resided at Richmond, Virginia.
 He was English, captain of the Cunard liner Madagascar that plied between Liverpool and New York, and one of the few men – or women, for that matter – Calamity Jane trusted.
 She was right to do so: they kept in touch, exchanging photos and letters right up to the day Jane died.